New product, no docs yet? Start with documentation strategy

 What documentation strategy actually means

 Strategy doesnât mean a 40-page plan.
-It means answering a few critical questions before anyone writes a word:
+It means answering a few critical questions before anyone writes a word.

 Who are you writing for?